Inequalities for space-bounded Kolmogorov complexity: Space-bounded Kolmogorov complexity

 \section{Space-bounded Kolmogorov complexity}

 Kolmogorov in his seminal paper of 1965~\cite{kolmogorov1965} defined the complexity of a finite string as the minimal length of a program that produces this string:

-Here $I$ is a machine (considered as an interpreter of some programming language) and $p$ is a binary string (considered as a program without input).
-In a similar way Kolmogorov defined $\KS_I(y\cnd x)$, the conditional complexity of $y$ given $x$, as the minimal length of a program that transforms $x$ to $y$:
+Here $I$ is a machine (considered as an interpreter of some programming language), $p$ is a binary string (considered as a program without input), and $|p|$ is its length.
+In a similar way Kolmogorov defined $\KS_I(y\cnd x)$, the conditional complexity of $y$ given $x$, as the minimal length of a program $p$ that transforms $x$ to $y$:

 In this case the interpreter $I$ has two arguments (considered as a program and an input for this program).